 QuickBooks vs ERP for Small Manufacturers

 QuickBooks is great accounting software.
 It handles bookkeeping, payroll, invoicing, and tax prep better than almost anything else at its price point.
-There's a reason it owns roughly 62% of the U.S. small business accounting market.
+There is a reason so many small businesses start there.

 What QuickBooks Actually Does Well